silverjason/backtrader-ibapi/README.md

 # Backtrader-IBAPI Fork

-This is a public fork of Backtrader, a Python backtesting and trading library, modified to integrate better with Interactive Brokers' IBAPI.
+This is a public fork of Backtrader, a Python backtesting and trading library, modified to integrate with Interactive Brokers' IBAPI.

+Backtrader currently uses IbPy package for live tading with IBAPI, however that package is no longer supported hence the need to rather use IBKR's official API package.

 ## License